 Your novel is waiting...

 Do you need guidance and inspiration to start (and finish) your novel?
-Join Novel in Nine, my comprehensive program featuring dozens of video and written lectures, weekly assignments, monthly check-ins, and more to help you stay motivated and get your novel on the page.
-Learn more.
+Join the Novel Writing Master Class Series and get access to a comprehensive library of video and written lessons, assignments, downloads, and discussions.